floshin/dhamma/sense-restraint-why.md

 > The more dependent you are on running away from that pressure of sensual desire, the more pressure that desire will exert over you.

+> If you want to free yourself from it, you have to first start restraining your senses, and refraining from making it worse by giving in to that pressure of desire.